Low Back Pain

 Sit Still Less & Move More

-A great way to get moving, also good for Low Impact Steady State (LISS) exercise and raises your heart rate.
+A great way to get moving which is also a good form of Low Impact Steady State (LISS) exercise and raises your heart rate.

 Walk With a Longer Stride